NullPointerX2/steampipe-osquery/ReadMe.md

 powerpipe mod install benchmark_categories
 ```

-In both folderdirectoriess, new files named "mod.sh" should have been created.
+In both directories, new files named "mod.sh" should have been created.

 **Check If Mod Is Installed**